 ( life / money / employment / people ) First time I've ever seen this.
 Filling out an online job application, the EEOC stuff at the bottom gave me a choice of:

 I can understand sexually confused, but gender unknown?
 Really?... read more

 ( culture / food-holidays / employment ) It's been almost five months now since I was laid off.
 It doesn't seem that long, actually.
 What've I been doing since then?
 Collecting unemployment checks and doing freelance consulting, helping people with their computer problems and questions.
 Check out computersavior.com for info on the latter. ... read more

 ( life / money / employment ) It's been almost three weeks now, and I'm finally able to talk/blog about my layoff.
 After the merger and corporate restructuring at work, it was finally my turn to have my position eliminated.
 I instinctively felt it coming.
-In fact, I couldn't sleep the night before, worrying about i... read more
+In fact, I couldn't sleep the night before, worrying about it.
+No one ha... read more

 ( life / money / employment ) Read the rest of the article at dreamslaughter: Food For Thought.

 "The corporation is a true Frankenstein's monster, an artificial person run amok, responsible only to its own soulless self. - William Dugger"